After prime minister pledges to step down, uneasy quiet in Haiti capital | Law-Order

 The council is set to include a religious leader, a civil society representative, and members from various political and business sectors, but specific appointments have not yet been made.
 A U.S. official said the Haitian factions have 24 hours to inform CARICOM who will represent them on the council.

+Their turf wars have fueled a humanitarian crisis that has seen more than 360,000 internally displaced, while many areas have lost access to medical services and food.
+"Haiti is experiencing one of the most serious food crises in the world; 1.4 million Haitians are a step away from famine.
+This crisis has gone largely unanswered," said the World Food Programme's Haiti director, Jean-Martin Bauer.

-Haiti, a former French colony with a long history of political instability, declared a state of emergency earlier this month as clashes led to two mass prison breaks, with the country's most powerful gang leader, Jimmy "Barbeque" Cherizier, threatening to overthrow Henry.
+Haiti declared a state of emergency this month as clashes led to two mass prison breaks, with the country's most powerful gang leader, Jimmy "Barbeque" Cherizier, threatening to overthrow Henry.
+As the planned security mission remains in limbo, Earl Huntley, a retired former CARICOM ambassador to Haiti who served during the U.N.'s much-criticized MINUSTAH mission to the country, said even if it does get on the ground it will face significant challenges such as heavy weaponry and gang members blending in with the urban population.

+"Operationally I don't know how it is going to happen," Huntley said.
+"The question now is what will the gangs do now that Ariel (Henry) has gone."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)